-After my podcast with Nina last week, I was inspired to store all but five each of our plates, bowls, drinking glasses, coffee mugs, and silverware.
+After I talked to my friend Nina about her year of living in a bus with her family of six, I was inspired to store all but five each of our plates, bowls, drinking glasses, coffee mugs, and silverware.
 We don’t have much of that to begin with, but I still felt like we were washing more dishes than seemed necessary for our family of five.

-So I pulled out whatever remained, and I stored it in the cabinet above our fridge—out of sight, but within reach when company comes over.
-And so far, this little mind trick has worked like a charm.
-(Plus, it helps that three people in the house can’t physically reach that high.)
+So after setting aside five of everything, I stored the rest in the cabinet above our fridge—out of sight, but within reach when company comes over.
+So far, this little mind trick has worked like a charm.

-A few weeks ago, I got rid of over half my clothes, and it was more freeing than I imagined possible.
+A few weeks ago, I also got rid of over half my clothes, and it was more freeing than I ever imagined.
 I’m back to liking everything in my closet.
-The excess is gone, leaving nothing but rich abundance, even though I technically have fewer items.
+The excess is gone, leaving nothing but abundance, even though I technically have fewer items.

-I think this applies to other parts of my life, too.
-When I step down from all commitments except the ones that truly enrich my family or myself, I actually look forward to jumping feet-first in the ones remaining.
-When I shun the faux junk chocolate-flavored candy-attempting-to-be-chocolate, the authentic, delectable honest-to-goodness chocolate all but melts in your mouth.
+I think this applies to other parts of life, too.
+When I step down from all commitments except the ones that enrich my family or myself, I actually look forward to jumping feet-first in the ones we commit to.
+When I shun the faux junk chocolate-flavored candy-attempting-to-be-chocolate, the authentic, delectable honest-to-goodness chocolate all but melts in my mouth.

-Living with less gives birth to a wealthier life: more freedom to live in the moment, more love for fewer things, more energy to invest in the commitments where I’m truly dedicated, more savoring of the truly delectable.
+Living with less gives way to a richer life: more freedom to live in the moment, a deeper love for fewer things, more energy to invest in commitments where I’m really dedicated—a savoring of the truly delectable.

-There’s a solid benefit to getting rid of stuff you don’t need or want—less to clean, manage, and maintain.
+There’s a legit benefit to getting rid of stuff you don’t need or want—less to clean, manage, and maintain.
 But perhaps my favorite reason to declutter my life is this:

 Everything that remains is beautiful.